Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/2-using-zynq.rst

 The AMD Zynq |trade| SoC consists of Arm |reg| Cortex |trade|-A9 cores, many hard intellectual property components (IPs), and programmable logic (PL).
 This offering can be used in two ways:

--  The Zynq SoC PS can be used in a standalone mode, without attaching any additional fabric IP.
+-  The Zynq SoC processing system (PS) can be used in a standalone mode, without attaching any additional fabric IP.
 -  IP cores can be instantiated in fabric and attached to the Zynq PS as a PS+PL combination.

 This chapter describes how to develop an embedded system with only the processing system (PS) of the Zynq |trade| 7000 SoC.